kits-ab/gakusei/README.md

 ### Backend
 - Spring Boot
 - Maven
+- Ehcache

 The backend is a Spring Boot application.
 The frontend's REST requests are received by the controllers which handles the request.
 The controllers uses modules with business logic and repositories with the database connections in order to handle the requests and returning a response.

+Ehcache is a very popular caching tool used to make the app run faster.
+The configuration for the cache is in ehcache.xml.
+Ehcache is only enabled if the `enable-resource-caching` profile is active which is highly recommended.
+Spring automatically configures Ehcache and only the `@EnableCaching` and `@Cacheable` annotations are required to use the cache.
+See the spring documentation on how to invalidate the cache if needed.

 ### Misc
 In the project's Spring Boot configuration file (src/main/resources/application.yml) the data initialization and event